-Unless otherwise specified, the persons named in the accompanying form of proxy intend to vote for the election of eight (8) nominees whose names are set forth in the table below.
-The eight (8) nominees are currently members of the Board of Directors and have been since the dates indicated.
+Unless otherwise specified, the persons named in the accompanying form of proxy intend to vote for the election of nine (9) nominees whose names are set forth in the table below.
+The nine (9) nominees are currently members of the Board of Directors and have been since the dates indicated.
 If, prior to the Meeting, any of the proposed nominees whose names are set out below should for some reason become unable or unwilling to serve as director, it is intended that the persons named in the accompanying form of proxy shall be entitled to vote for any other nominees at their discretion.
 Management is not aware that any of the nominees will be unwilling or unable to serve as a director.

 Each director elected will hold office until the next annual meeting of shareholders or until his successor is duly elected or appointed.
-The following table and the notes thereto state the names of all persons proposed to be nominated for election as directors, other positions and offices with the Corporation, their principal occupations or employments, their periods of service as directors of the Corporation and the approximate number of Shares of the Corporation beneficially owned or controlled by each of them as of June 22, 2020.
+The following table and the notes thereto state the names of all persons proposed to be nominated for election as directors, other positions and offices with the Corporation, their principal occupations or employments during the past five years, their periods of service as directors of the Corporation and the approximate number of Shares of the Corporation beneficially owned or controlled by each of them as of June 16, 2021.

-In the absence of instructions to the contrary, the persons named in the enclosed proxy form will vote the Class "A" shares represented thereby FOR the election of the eight (8) nominees of management listed in the following table.
+In the absence of instructions to the contrary, the persons named in the enclosed proxy form will vote the Class "A" shares represented thereby FOR the election of the nine (9) nominees of Management listed in the following table.